 - For both kids and adults, water proof hiking boots are a must.
 If feet get wet in the freezing cold you and/or your kids can wind up with frost bite and maybe even lose some toes.
 I’m pretty sure that’s not the type of memory you’re trying to make.

-- When there is actually snow and/or ice on the ground, these hikes should be reserved for older or more mature children.
+- When there is actually snow and/or ice on the ground, these hikes should be reserved for families with older or more mature children.
 You know your child best.
 If you feel they are unsteady on their feet or tend to horse around, save your winter hike for a day when the trails are clear.

 - In winter, dressing in layers becomes extra important.
 Making sure the entire family is dressed appropriately will ensure a more comfortable and stress free day.
 Dressing appropriately can also mean the difference between life and death in the unlikely event that you should become lost or injured.
 (For those of you who think this is common sense, you simply wouldn’t believe the things I’ve seen people wearing on hikes.
 It scares me.)